syoupheng/MTG-Tracker/README.md

 `python3 manage.py migrate`

-Some tables need to be pre-populated so you will have to load the data fixtures by using this command (the fixture file is located at mysite/MTG_Tracker/fixtures):

-`python3 manage.py loaddata ExpansionFixtures.json`

 ## 5) Generating a secret key

 You will need to generate a secret key to enter in your **settings.py**.
 In order to do that you can use the function provided by Django : `django.core.management.utils.get_random_secret_key()`